All Episodes

 That's right.

-A majority of those happened right before he took office, not before the election, right before he took office.
+A majority of those happened right before he took office, not before the election, right before he took office, which tells me they were moving as fast as possible before some of these political appointees would be gone.

-They utilize they utilize the ambassador to the UN, Samantha Power, which I don't know, and maybe you can explain to the American people in a minute where she falls in the line of intelligence to be unmasking anyone.
+They utilize, they utilize the ambassador to the U.N., Samantha Power, which I don't know, and maybe you can explain to the American people in a minute, where she falls in the line of intelligence to be unmasking anyone.

-They go into Mana Ford's apartment, I believe it was, it was a house or apartment.
+They go into Mana Ford's apartment, I believe it was.

-They get a no knock.
+They get a no-known warrant.

-And they're doing surveillance on it, right?
+They're doing surveillance on it, right?

-And they get a no-knock warrant, and they go in before, you know, usually a no knock, even a no-knock warrants is between the hours of six a.m. and ten p.m. so that uh uh we don't disturb the public while they sleep.
+And they go in before, you know, usually even a no-knock warrant is between the hours of 6 a.m. and 10 p.m. so that we don't disturb the public while they sleep.

 They go in, pick the lock, and then they go in and wake him up in his bedroom.

-Is it possible that these people are all working together, they know each other, they've been working together, this whole system is in place, and they're utilizing this system to take down the current president.
+This whole system is in place, and they're utilizing this system to take down the current president.

-There's no there's no question about it, John.
+There's no question about it, John.

-I retired from the CIA, and and you know, being in the Navy like you, and you saw the FBI and and we all basically as insiders know this to be true.
+And, you know, being in the Navy like you, and you saw the FBI, and we all basically, as insiders, know this to be true.

 It's a fact.

-So that in itself is why would they be doing that if he was a cooperative witness?
+So that in itself is, why would they be doing that if he was a cooperative witness?

 So it's just psychological intimidation.

-And and you have to look at, yeah, let's look at the web that you put out there.
+And you have to look at, yeah, let's look at the web that you put out there.

 Okay, who appointed that judge is one thing an intelligence officer would immediately look at.